imageio/imageio/docs/examples.rst

-Imageio usage examples
+Imageio Usage Examples
 ======================

 Some of these examples use Visvis to visualize the image data, but one can also use Matplotlib to show the images.

-Imageio provides a range of :doc:`example images <standardimages>`, which can be used by using a URI like ``'imageio:chelsea.png'``.
+Imageio provides a range of :doc:`example images <getting_started/standardimages>`, which can be used by using a URI like ``'imageio:chelsea.png'``.
 The images are automatically downloaded if not already present on your system.
 Therefore most examples below should just work.